Bruno-Diego/copacabana-pp5/README.md

 - As a **Website User** I can review items previously bought so that I can quickly buy them again.

-### EPIC | Sorting and Seraching
+### EPIC | Sorting and Searching

-- As a **Shopper**, I can Sort the list of available products so that I can Easily indentify the best rated, best priced and categorically sorted products.
+- As a **Shopper**, I can Sort the list of available products so that I can Easily identify the best-rated, best-priced and categorically sorted products.
 - As a **Shopper**, I can Sort a specific category of product so that I can Find the best-priced or best-rated product in a specific category, or sort the products in that category by name.
 - As a **Shopper**, I can Sort multiple categories of products simultaneously so that I can Find the best-priced or best-rated products across broad categories, such as 'Jewellery' or 'Accessories'.
 - As a **Shopper**, I can Search for a product by name or description so that I can Find a specific product I'd like to purchase.